ABOUT | DJNO

 Collective Liberation: No body or mind can be left behind – only moving together can we accomplish the revolution we require.

-Steering Committee: The DJNO steering committee is made up of the three co-founders, and a representative from the Hamilton Centre for Civic Inclusion (HCCI), DJNO's acting organizational mentor.
-The steering committee is responsible for setting the strategic priorities of the organization, supporting the youth council and committees, and completing all administrative requirements.
-The steering committee is also responsible for building relationships with our general members and community partners.
+Board of Directors: The DJNO Board of Directors is made up of 10 members elected from the General Membership.
+The Board is responsible for setting the strategic priorities of the organization, overseeing operations and policy, supporting the youth council and committees, and completing all administrative requirements.
+The Board is also responsible for building relationships with our general members and community partners.

-Youth Advisory Council: The Youth Advisory Council is made up of seven youth with disabilities from across Hamilton and the Greater Toronto Area (GTA).
+Youth Advisory Council: The Youth Advisory Council is made up of eight youth with disabilities from across Hamilton and the Greater Toronto Area (GTA).
 Each youth advisory council member has committed to a term for two years.
-The Youth Advisory Council is responsible for advising the steering committee on the direction of the organization, as well as the three standing committees.
-Once capacity is built in the youth advisory council, up to two representatives of the youth advisory council will have voting seats in the steering committee, and each committee will be chaired by a Youth Advisory Council member.
-Applications for the Youth Advisory Council closed in October 2018 and will open again in October 2020.
+The Youth Advisory Council is responsible for advising the Board on the direction of the organization.

-General Membership: The general membership is anyone who would like to get involved in DJNO, whether or not they are on a committee.
-All of our events are open to general members, and we will report back to the general membership once a year at our annual general meetings.
-For more information, or to get onto our mailing list, email info@djno.ca.
+General Membership: The general membership includes all formal members of DJNO.
+All of our events are open to both the general public and to our members, and the Board and staff report back to the membership once a year at our annual general meetings.
+We will be rolling out our revised membership application in 2025.

 bottom of page